shellhub-io/docs/docs/self-hosted/deploying.md

 #### NGINX SSL terminator

-In case you are using NGINX as SSL terminator instead, make sure to set the `SHELLHUB_WEB_PORT` to only bind to localhost by adding the following line to the `docker-compose.override.yml`:
+In case you are using NGINX as SSL terminator instead, make sure to set the `SHELLHUB_HTTP_PORT` to only bind to localhost by adding the following line to the `docker-compose.override.yml`:

 ```yaml